Edveika/Udemy-HTML-CSS/blog.md

 }
 ```

 * Layout is built using CSS Grid.
-Recommendeds size is 300 pixels, the main page takes the rest of the empty space.
+Recommended articles container size is 300 pixels, the main page takes the rest of the empty space.

 ```css
 .container {